ewansheldon/thesaurus-term-extractor/README.md

 ### FileLoader

-Loads data as plain text or line by line.
+Reads file data as plain text or line by line.

 ## API Server